Your rights if a business acts in an unfair or misleading way, including sales tactics and selling unsafe products.

 • used motor vehicles

-• water efficiency labelling scheme.
+• water efficiency labelling scheme

 Find out if you can get a repair, replacement, or refund

-Use our consumer rights finder for products, services, and cars
+Use our consumer rights finders for products, services, after buying a car, and flights.
+Check your rights

 When the Act applies